• Privacy and Disclosure Policy

 Spiritual Discernment

-Remember that our wisdom is from the Holy Spirit.
+Remember that godly wisdom is from the Holy Spirit.
 No matter how much we read and study, apart from the divine revelation of the Spirit of God, we still will not walk in wisdom.

 “We have not received the spirit of the world but the Spirit who is from God, that we may understand what God has freely given us.
 This is what we speak, not in words taught us by human wisdom but in words taught by the Spirit, expressing spiritual truths in spiritual words.
 The man without the Spirit does not accept the things that come from the Spirit of God, for they are foolishness to him, and he cannot understand them, because they are spiritually discerned” (1 Corinthians 2:12-14).